Local governments and contaminated property

 According to the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), commonly known as Superfund, a "unit of state or local government which acquired ownership or control involuntarily through bankruptcy, tax delinquency, abandonment or other circumstances in which the government involuntarily acquires title by virtue of its function as a sovereign" is not considered to be an "owner" or "operator."

-For more information on the municipal exemption, please see the EPA's web page and USEPA Guidance: Superfund Liability Protections for Local Governments (June 2020) .
+For more information on the municipal exemption, please see the EPA's Guidance: Municipal Immunity from CERCLA Liability for Property Acquired Through Involuntary State Action and USEPA Guidance: Superfund Liability Protections for Local Governments (June 2020) .

 This exemption does not apply to a municipality that caused the spill.
 A municipality should ensure that it does not cause or contribute to an actual or potential release at a property that it has acquired involuntarily.